-- Maintain awareness of the potential for blood loss, including the surgical procedures and patients most at risk50 - Monitor blood loss throughout the procedure, including blood loss in suction canisters, in surgical swabs, clots and the surgical drapes54 - Ensure the volume of suction, irrigation volume and fluid output is visible or recorded, such as ensuring the urometer is visible - Communicate accurate and timely blood loss estimates with the team to enable effective decision making, and ensure blood loss estimates are clearly visible to the anaesthetist throughout the procedure^{55,56} - Ensure staff are trained and maintain competence in the use of cell salvage systems,57 including indications for use58 - Swab washing may be considered to allow blood that would normally be lost in swabs, to be salvaged during intraoperative cell salvage.
+- Maintain awareness of the potential for blood loss, including the surgical procedures and patients most at risk - Monitor blood loss throughout the procedure, including blood loss in suction canisters, in surgical swabs, clots and the surgical drapes - Ensure the volume of suction, irrigation volume and fluid output is visible or recorded, such as ensuring the urometer is visible - Communicate accurate and timely blood loss estimates with the team to enable effective decision making, and ensure blood loss estimates are clearly visible to the anaesthetist throughout the procedure - Swab washing may be considered to allow blood that would normally be lost in swabs, to be salvaged during intraoperative cell salvage.
 This can significantly increase the volume of RBCs for reinfusion.
-Follow guidance from Joint Professional Advisory Committee (JPAC) for the correct procedure58 - Intraoperative Cell Salvage can be useful for: spinal surgery, penetrating trauma, gynaecological surgery including ectopic, urology and cardiac surgery.
+Follow guidance from Joint Professional Advisory Committee (JPAC) for the correct procedure - Intraoperative Cell Salvage can be useful for: spinal surgery, penetrating trauma, gynaecological surgery including ectopic, urology and cardiac surgery - Ensure staff are trained and maintain competence in the use of cell salvage systems, including indications for use.